fboliveira/mdvrp-codebase-python/README.md

 To use this codebase, you might make a [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) or download this repo, and implement your algorithm(s) to solve the problem.

 Please **make your code, data, instructions, and everything else needed to run your project also available.
-This is mandatory in order to allow the [Reproducibility](https://en.wikipedia.org/wiki/Reproducibility), and help other researchers**. ***Science will be grateful for!***
+This is mandatory in order to allow [Replication and Reproducibility](https://en.wikipedia.org/wiki/Scientific_method).
+Besides, it will contribute with other researchers**. ***Science will be grateful for!***

 ---
 ## How to contribute to this project